juntao/arenztopia/content/news/Issue 15.md

 ## Sports
 by Sam-Louis Alrocaet

 As temperatures rapidly drop, the Arenztopian winter sports season has started up.
 The New Paris Pucks faced off against the Austerfield Aardvarks in the first match of the hockey season, and the Pucks won 7-4.
-The

 ## Arts
 by Owen Miyazoi